Out-Law Guide 5 min. read

 This means that the boundary between public bodies, whose decisions can be subject to judicial review, and the private sector, whose decisions generally are not, is constantly evolving.

 Historically judicial review has been perceived primarily as a remedy for aggrieved individuals in immigration and planning cases.
-However in recent years it has been used more widely by commercial parties to challenge a variety of public law decisions, from EU directives and primary legislation, to the decisions of regulatory authorities, both statutory and non-statutory including industry trade associations, the Financial Conduct Authority, Prudential Regulatory Authority and HM Revenue and Customs.
+However in recent years it has been used more widely by commercial parties to challenge a variety of public law decisions including the decisions of regulatory authorities, both statutory and non-statutory such as industry trade associations, the Financial Conduct Authority, Prudential Regulatory Authority and HM Revenue and Customs.

 The decisions of city regulatory bodies, even those that are non-statutory, may be reviewable, but generally only where such bodies have been "woven into the fabric of public regulation" and all other remedies have been exhausted.

-For commercial bodies, decisions relating to the procurement of commercial contracts by public bodies may be challengeable by way of judicial review, but possibly only where there has been a suggestion of fraud, corruption or bad faith, irrationality or a failure to follow a statutory process.
+For commercial bodies, decisions relating to the procurement of commercial contracts by public bodies may be challengeable by way of judicial review in some limited circumstances, but possibly only where there has been a suggestion of fraud, corruption or bad faith, irrationality or a failure to follow a statutory process.

-A party must have sufficient interest or “standing” in the matter to which the judicial review relates in order to be involved in the process.
+An individual or organisation must have sufficient interest, or “standing”, in the matter to which the judicial review relates in order to be bring a judicial review claim or be involved in it.

 Although the courts have avoided defining exactly what amounts to a sufficient interest, the general trend over recent years has been toward a liberalisation of this requirement, with the courts increasingly unwilling to dismiss a meritorious application for lack of standing.
-Pressure groups will generally be treated as having sufficient standing.
+Pressure groups will generally be treated as having sufficient standing to bring a claim if there is no individual with standing who has done so.

 An application for permission to apply for judicial review in England and Wales must be made “promptly” and in any event not later than three months from the date when grounds for the application first arose.
 The time limit is further reduced to six weeks for planning decisions and to one month in public procurement cases.